shafiemukhre/shafiemukhre/README.md

 ### oh hey there 👋 welcome to my workshop 🛠️

 I am a fullstack software engineer currently based in 🌁 San Francisco, California.

-Personal website and technical blogs: shafiemukhre.com
+My personal website and technical blogs is at [shafiemukhre.com](https://shafiemukhre.com).

 Active Projects:
 *